BrunoFelalaga/GPT-2-Text-Generation/README.md

 2. Converting text to tokens
 3. Making predictions with the model
 4. Generating multiple tokens for longer text completions

-## Examples
-- Single token completion for "What mammal has over 40,000 muscles in one body part?"
-- Multi-token generation for "the oldest university in Illinois is"
-- Historical fact completion for "the first president of the USA was President"

 ## Notes
 - The model generates text based on statistical probability of next tokens